-Biennially, KPMG invites all its people to participate in an independent Global People Survey which measures their overall level of engagement with the firm.
-The GPS provides an overall Employee Engagement Index (EEI) and Performance Excellence Index (PEI) as well as insights into areas driving engagement which may be strengths or opportunities.
+Biennially, KPMG invites all its people to participate in an independent Global People Survey (GPS) to share their perception about their experience working for KPMG.
+The GPS provides an overall measure of our people's engagement through an Employee Engagement Index (EEI) and Performance Excellence Index (PEI) as well as insights into areas driving engagement which may be strengths or opportunities.
 The survey also identifies opportunities to strengthen those levels of engagement.
-Results can be analyzed by functional or geographic area, grade, role, gender to provide additional insight.
+Results can be analysed by functional or geographic area, grade, role, gender to provide additional insight.
 Additional insight is provided on how we are faring on categories known to impact employee engagement.

-The survey also specifically provide leadership with information on employee and partner attitudes to quality, leadership and tone at the top.
+The survey also specifically provides KPMG leadership and KPMG global leadership with results related to audit quality, upholding the KPMG values, employee and partner attitudes to quality, leadership and tone at the top.

 KPMG participates in the GPS, monitors results and takes appropriate actions to communicate and respond to the findings of the survey.
-This includes monitoring GPS results including those related to audit quality and tone at the top, referred to in the GPS as 'leadership behavior', and employee engagement through the EEI, and employee performance through the PEI.
+This includes monitoring GPS results including those related to audit quality and tone at the top, referred to in the GPS as 'leadership behaviour', and employee engagement through the EEI, and employee performance through the PEI.
 The results of the GPS are also aggregated for the KPMG network and are presented to the Global Board each year and appropriate follow-up actions agreed.